brotherkaif/kardashev-ingester/README.md

 ### JSON Metadata File

 Inside the JSON folder in the repository is a schema and a sample JSON file.
 This file needs to be supplied along with the audio and video file so that the script can create subtitle files and handle metadata correctly.
+The JSON file also provides the script with the location of the source video and source audio files.

 ### Running The Script

-The script requires the following arguements to be passed through it.
+The script requires the following arguement to be passed through it.

-* -v: The input video file.
-* -a: The input audio file.
 * -i: The input JSON metadata file.

 ```
-./KI.sh -i input.json -v video.mpeg -a audio.mp3
+./KI.sh -i input.json
 ```

 ## Built With